eliranna/enatanblog/content/blog/On Framework-Agnostic Frontends/index.md

 }
 ```

-As can be seen in the above example, view models interact with the `Model` via <mark>usecases</mark>.
-By encapsulting the core layer with usecases interface, any code that is external to the core layer can only interact with it via usecases.
-it is reccommended that all view models could only access the `Model` throgh a set of fuctions which explicidly reflects the `Model` exposed functionality.
-This set of functions is commonly known as <mark>usecases</mark>.
+To enhance a proper encapsulation of the Model, it is recommended that View-Models could only access the Model through a set of functions that explicitly reflects the Model's public functionality.
+This set of functions is commonly known as <mark>use cases</mark>.

 #### Usecases
-A use case represents a potential request that the core application is expected to handle, wheather its a query or a command.
-Each such use case is represented by an associated usecase function.
-It is important that usecase functions are pure, that is, deterministic, never produce side-effects, and never directly interact with code that is external to the core layer.
-The collection of usecase functions composes the interface of the core layer, and should stricktly be the only communication channel with the core layer.
-In DDD terminology, usecases are reffered to as services.
+Use cases represent potential requests that can be sent to the core application, whether this request is a query or a command.
+Each such use case is represented by an associated `usecase` function.
+It is important that `usecase` functions are pure, that is, deterministic, never produce side-effects, and never directly interact with code that is external to the core layer.
+The collection of `usecase` functions composes the interface of the core layer, and should strictly be the only communication channel with the core layer.
+In DDD terminology, use cases are referred to as services.

 ```ts